 One man near the river, “when he looked up, there was a massive creature standing over him.
 It was taller than a man, perhaps seven or eight feet tall, with broad, muscular shoulders.
 It was covered all over in dark hair and had canine-like teeth.
 It smelled like a wet dog.”

-Moreover, near the river also “were clear foot impressions in the muddy soil of the neartby riverbed, fourteen to eighteen inches in length and five inches wide, with clear defined toes.
+Moreover, near the river also “were clear foot impressions in the muddy soil of the nearby riverbed, fourteen to eighteen inches in length and five inches wide, with clear defined toes.
 Whatever had made the tracks had a five-foot stride, which meant absolutely massive.
-For reference, the average human’s stride is only two and a half feet, and a very tall man might have a stride a bit over three feet..
+For reference, the average human’s stride is only two and a half feet, and a very tall man might have a stride a bit over three feet.

 “Whatever had left the tracks apparently walked through the stinging bullheads like they were mere grass, leaving no trace of blood or injury behind.”